anhnguyendepocen/ReproducibleResearch/Materials/LecturerNotes.md

   * 5.4 RStudio & GitHub

-* Prepare lecture slides as 13.3.1 HTML Slideshows with rmarkdown, then on 13.4.3 GitHub Pages
+Prepare lecture slides as 13.3.1 HTML Slideshows with rmarkdown, then on 13.4.3 GitHub Pages

+* From RStudio, Git tab, click on New Branch
+* Name the branch *gh-pages*

 **Practical:**